woudsma/p5js-es6-boilerplate/README.md

 npm start
 ```
 Starts a local development server which you can visit at `http://localhost:3000`

-Open the project folder in your code editor by dragging the folder icon onto the editor icon (macOS).
-Preferably do not open and edit single files, keep an overview of the project directory!
 ### Production
 Create an optimized production build from the code.
 The compiled html/css/js can be copied to any web hosting provider (e.g. via FTP), and will be able to run in most browsers.
 ```shell